 Step 3: Close the stopcock on the Schlenk flask and lower the flask into a heating mantle or oil bath.
 Connect the water tubing to the reflux condenser and begin heating.

-It is recommended to set up a reflux towards the end of the day to run overnight or over the weekend since it is advised not to perform other reactions on the Schlenk line.
+It is recommended to set up a reflux towards the end of the day to run overnight or over the weekend since it is advised not to perform other reactions on the Schlenk line to prevent contaminating them with vapours.

 If the reflux is expected to liberate nasty by-products that may contaminate the Schlenk line, then it advised to use an external bubbler.